 The Annual Work Programme (AWP) had previously primarily focused on the regulatory tasks assigned by the Third Energy Package (Regulation (EC) No 715/2009), including the development process of the network codes, a cornerstone of the organisation's activities.
-The publication of the Hydrogen and Decarbonised Gas Market legislation in the Official Journal of European Union allows ENTSOG to clearly plan its workload.
+The publication of Regulation (EU) 2024/1789 in the Official Journal of European Union in July 2024 allows ENTSOG to clearly plan its workload.